Maath-Lima/assembly-wbs/README.md

 **Timeline**
 * A thread verifies if the socket queue has something, if empty, the verifier thread is suspended with *futex wait*
 * When the queue has something, another thread signals with *futex wake* in the same condition variable

+### Mmap
+> To avoid memory fragmentation, which makes memory reuse more difficult, the `mmap` syscall can be used as a workaround.
+This syscall reserves an area in memory that can be recycled later more easily.